How Do Heatwaves Impact Pacific Northwest Forest Trees?

-Previously, I was a research associate at the University of Montana in the lab of Dr. Anna Sala where I managed and executed all aspects of a DOE-funded collaborative research project investigating the impact of interacting drought, NSC depletion, and mycorrhizal network connectivity on water relations in ponderosa pine.
+Previously, I was a research associate at the University of Montana in the lab of Dr. Anna Sala where I managed a DOE-funded collaborative research project investigating the interactive impacts of drought, non-structural carbohydrate depletion, and common mycorrhizal network connectivity on water relations in ponderosa pine.

-I also contribute to ongoing research on fruit tree physiology and management at Washington State University.
+In addition to my PhD research, I contribute to ongoing investigations on fruit tree physiology and orchard management at Washington State University.
 There, I focus on developing near-infrared spectroscopy models for non-destructive fruit quality estimation, and attempt to disentangle the complex relationships between the fruit quality parameters we measure with instruments vs. the way consumers perceive flavor and make purchasing decisions.
 In addition, I help establish management recommendations for the new (and exceptionally tasty!) apple cultivar Cosmic Crisp®.

 Current Projects